sujit-khanna/sujit-khanna.github.io/_posts/2020-9-14-Synthetic-Prices.md

 ```

 Based on the tables above, we observed that the best parameter set chosen based on in-sample actual prices tends to vastly underperform in the out-of-sample [periods](###running-out-of-sample-performance-on-best-parameter-found-on-actual-in-sample-prices).
-Conversely the parameter set choosen based the framework defined for synthetic prices, had the out-of-sample performance profile similar to the in-sample synthetic prices [profile](###out-of-sample-performance-of-parameters-generated-from-synthetic-prices-on-best-intersected-parameters-from-mean_return,-standard-deviation-and-10-percentile-results)
+Conversely, the parameter set chosen based the framework defined for synthetic prices had the out-of-sample performance profile similar to the in-sample synthetic prices [profile](###out-of-sample-performance-of-parameters-generated-from-synthetic-prices-on-best-intersected-parameters-from-mean_return,-standard-deviation-and-10-percentile-results)

 ### Conculsion and Next Steps:
-The article above details how one can use synthetic prices generated by the posterior distribution of our bayesian model to minimize the risk of finding false positive strategy parameters or in other words reduce the risk of overfitting (prevelant when actual prices are used).
-The parameter selection framework described in this article only looks at total cumulative returns as a metric to identify strategy parameters, however one can use risk adjusted or more sophisticated performance measures in this framework.
-Another advantage of using synthetic prices is that we can perform statistical analysis of performance measure, and perform distribution analysis to come up with additional insights about the performance of the strategy.
+The article above details how one can use synthetic prices generated by the posterior distribution of our Bayesian model to minimize the risk of finding false positive strategy parameters or in other words reduce the risk of overfitting (prevalent when actual prices are used).
+The parameter selection framework described in this article only looks at total cumulative returns as a metric to identify strategy parameters, however, one can use risk-adjusted or more sophisticated performance measures in this framework.
+Another advantage of using synthetic prices is that we can perform statistical analysis of performance measures, and perform distribution analysis to come up with additional insights about the performance of the strategy..

 Additional Notes:
-*   Similar to univariate time series model described, a multi-variate synthetic prices can also be generated using cholesky decomposition.
+*   Similar to the univariate time series model described, multi-variate synthetic prices can also be generated using Cholesky decomposition.
-*   Synthetic Prices can also be generated via Time-Series GAN models, or Varational Autoencoders.
-However GAN models are highly susciptable to mode-collapse and require appropriate tuning of hyper-parameters.
+*   Synthetic Prices can also be generated via Time-Series GAN models or Varational Autoencoders.
+However, GAN models are highly susceptible to mode-collapse and require appropriate tuning of hyper-parameters.
 Based on my experience both GANs and VAEs tend to create synthetic prices very similar to the actual prices, i.e. the prices generated by these models tend to exhibit less variation with respect to observed/actual prices.
-*   We can very conveniently create a tactical trading model that optimizes a strategy based on a outcome of a certain scenario.
+*   We can very conveniently create a tactical trading model that optimizes a strategy based on the outcome of a certain scenario.
 As trading strategies tend to exhibit different behavior under different market regimes, creating synthetic prices for different regimes can help in mapping strategy's performance to market regimes.
-This information can then be used tactically to switch ON/OFF or change allcation of a particular strategy.
+This information can then be used tactically to switch ON/OFF or change the allocation of a particular strategy
 *   The next article defines a methodology for creating such a tactical trading framework.

 ## References ##